Hunstanton Golf Club Course Review, Tee Times and Key Info

 It’s a classic out and back links, with the holes largely played on either side of a sand dune ridge running down the middle of the layout.
 The 10th green is the furthest point on the course before you turn for home.

-The conditioning of the course is amazing and sand dunes are a real feature on most holes, as are the traditional pot bunkers, which are well placed to gobble up drives.
+I always find the conditioning of the course to be amazing and sand dunes are a real feature on most holes, as are the traditional pot bunkers, which are well placed to gobble up drives.
 If you find them you’ll be forced to take your medicine and get it back in play.

 There are some quite big elevation changes, particularly the 6th which plays uphill and the long blind par 3 14th which plays over a ridge and then straight downhill.